Angustinaripterus: Discovery and etymology

-Angustinaripterus was named in 1983 by He Xinlu.
+Angustinaripterus was named in 1983 by He Xinlu, Yang Daihuan, and Su Chunkang.
 The type species is Angustinaripterus longicephalus.
 The genus name is derived from Latin angustus, "narrow" and naris, "nostril", combined with Latinized Greek pteron, "wing".
 The specific name is derived from Latin longus, "long", and Greek kephale, "head".

-The holotype, ZDM T8001, is a single skull with lower jaws, found in 1981 by researchers from the Zigong Historical Museum of the Salt Industry, in the Xiashaximiao Formation (Bathonian).
+The holotype, ZDM T8001, is a single skull with lower jaws, found in 1981 by researchers from the Zigong Historical Museum of the Salt Industry, in an outcrop of the Xiashaximiao Formation (Bathonian).
+It is now stored at the Zigong Dinosaur Museum.

 Description

 The skull of Angustinaripterus, of which the left side is severely damaged, is very elongated and flat.
 The back part is missing; in its preserved state it has a length of 192 mm; the total length in a complete state was estimated at 201 mm.
 On its top is a low crest, 2 to 3 mm high.
 The nares are long, slit-like and positioned above and in front of the large skull openings, the fenestrae antorbitales, with which they are not confluent.
 Of the jaws, which are very straight, the front part is lacking.
 There are six pairs of teeth in the maxillae and three pairs in the premaxillae.
 In the mandible there are at least ten pairs of teeth, perhaps twelve.
 The back teeth are small, the front teeth are very long, robust and curved, pointing moderately forward.
 At the front they form a large, intermeshing "prey grab", that may have been used to snatch fish from the water surface.
 The teeth of Angustinaripterus resemble those of Dorygnathus.

 Peter Wellnhofer in 1991, assuming the skull length was 16.5 cm, estimated the wingspan at 1.6 m.